imccart/Medicare-Advantage/README.md

 4. [Penetration Files](https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/MCRAdvPartDEnrolData/MA-State-County-Penetration.html)

    The MA penetration files provide the overall MA share for each county and month.
 These data are useful since plan-level enrollments are masked for plans with too few enrollees.
 As such, summing the plan-level enrollments will always underestimate the total number of MA enrollees in a county.
 The MA penetration files therefore provide a direct measure of the size of the MA market in each county.
+Note that these data are only available from CMS beginning in 2008.

    Stata .do file to organize the penetration files is available here: [4_Penetration_Files.do](https://github.com/imccart/Medicare-Advantage/blob/master/stata_code/4_Penetration_Files.do)